 The Kuiper Belt (pronounced like viper) lies beyond Pluto.
 Kuiper Belt Objects are small, icy objects similar to Pluto.

-The Voyagers left the solar system and are on their way to the stars.
+The Voyagers left the solar system and are headed for the stars.
 They contain recordings of our languages and music.

 The solar system and everything in it is 4.6 billion years old.
 This includes the sun, planets, moons, comets, meteors & asteroids.